 Is that what's troublin' you?

-There are a few possible factors of flash exposure, and it's normally Not about the flash, the camera does all of this.
+There are a few possible factors of flash exposure, and it's normally Not about the flash, the camera metering does all of this.
 Before blaming the flash, we have this list of things to rule out first.

 The actual fundamental about TTL BL mode is that the system reduces BL flash power in bright ambient (balanced fill flash in sunlight, automatic flash compensation), so as not to overexpose the sum of the two light sources (ambient and flash).
 In indoor situations, the ambient is normally much weaker than the flash, with less effect of any "sum".
 However, direct flash often suffers dark backgrounds, which flash metering sees, and tends to overexpose the subject.
 But the D lens distance info can be a safeguard, which can hold back TTL BL direct flash (can use Guide Number to protect direct flash against overexposure), as shown below (but D lens distance does not affect bounce flash).

-To demonstrate some of this:
+Examples to demonstrate some of this:

 Left above: Flash power level was metered and set with a hand-held incident flash meter (SB-800, 1/16 + 1/3 stop power level for f/8).
 May be slightly overexposed, because the background paper ought to be very black.
 Incident meters meter the light source directly, and are not affected by the reflection of subject colors (see more).